Function Composition

 This shows how the composed function applies the output of the first function to the second function: we first mirror the star and then add a drop shadow.

 Let's see how we can apply function composition to our examples of parametric curves.
-One limitation of the parametric cures we've created so far is that their size is fixed.
+One limitation of the parametric curves we've created so far is that their size is fixed.
 For example when we defined parametricCircle we fixed the radius at 200.

 def parametricCircle(angle: Angle): Point =